Measuring and Modeling Neighborhoods: Introduction

 For example, a survey on how neighborhood racial composition drives political attitudes could collect individual-defined neighborhoods, calculate percent Black, White, and Hispanic in these drawn neighborhoods, and predict attitudes as a function of these demographics.\footnote{In the Additional Supplementary Information Table 3, we demonstrate such analyses, modeling the relationship between percent same race, percent same party, and percent college educated in a drawn neighborhood on trust in one's neighbors.} This use of subjective neighborhoods as an improved measure of contextual variables has been advocated for in previous work \citep[see][]{wong_bowers_rubenson_fredrickson_rundlett_2020}, but our open-source survey instrument allows for any researcher to adopt this approach.

-The second core contribution is the development of a new statistical model that takes full advantage of this new measurement tool.
+The second methodological contribution is the development of a new statistical model that takes full advantage of this new measurement tool.
 Existing studies, including those that measure subjective neighborhoods, do not directly model how respondent and geographic characteristics, and their interactions, relate to one's neighborhood.
 Instead, they almost exclusively rely upon descriptive statistics of observed neighborhoods such as racial and economic demographics, neighborhood size, and agreement with administrative boundaries to describe subjective neighborhood definitions \citep{wong_bowers_rubenson_fredrickson_rundlett_2020}.
 The absence of a formal statistical model makes it difficult to systematically analyze the characteristics of respondents and places that together determine subjective neighborhoods.

-We propose a Bayesian hierarchical model based on the probability that survey respondents include each small local area (e.g., census block) at the margin of their neighborhood (Section \ref{sec:modeling}).
+We propose a Bayesian hierarchical model based on the probability that survey respondents include each small local area (e.g., census block) at the margin of their neighborhood.
 The proposed model quantifies the degree to which characteristics of respondents, those of local areas, and their interactions shape subjective neighborhoods.
 Respondent characteristics can include demographic attributes and any attitudinal or behavioral measures, whereas the area characteristics may include census statistics, administrative boundaries, and the location of landmarks such as churches, parks, schools, and highways.
+Like the survey instrument, this model is implemented as part of an open-source software package (\url{https://github.com/CoryMcCartan/nbhdmodel}).

 This new statistical model offers several improvements over simpler methods such as regressing neighborhood summary statistics on a set of predictors.